joaopaivaa/Maringa-Housing-Prices/README.md

 (Done) - Develop web scraper in Python.

-(In progress) - Scrape the web sites during at least 2 months, scheduled in a Raspberry PI.
+(In progress) - Scrape the web sites during at least 2 months.

 (To do) - Data cleaning.